stuwilmur/micro-table/API.md

 <a name="calc" href="#calc"># </a>tt.*model*.**calc**()

-Starts the definition of a calc transformation, whose behaviour is further defined by [calc.called()](https://github.com/stuwilmur/Tiny-table/blob/main/API.md#calc.called) and [calc.does()](https://github.com/stuwilmur/Tiny-table/blob/main/API.md#calc.does).
+Adds a calc transformation, whose behaviour is further defined by [calc.called()](https://github.com/stuwilmur/Tiny-table/blob/main/API.md#calc.called) and [calc.does()](https://github.com/stuwilmur/Tiny-table/blob/main/API.md#calc.does).

 The calc transformation adds a variable (column) to the data table (i.e. to each object in the list, it adds a given property) which is calculated from data in the table.
 A calculated columnn may depend on data in the original table, or values of the newly-calculated column in previous rows.